omariosc/TickTalk/README.md

 - Bootstrap
 - JQuery
-- Javascript
+- JavaScript
 - Advanced feature of HTML5 (Geolocation)
 - AJAX & Flask-RESTful

 ## Web Forms

 - Used field types appropriate to their intended content.
-- Client side/server side validation is applied and informative feedback is provided to the user when incorrect input is provided.
+- Client side/server-side validation is applied and informative feedback is provided to the user when incorrect input is provided.
 - A variety of fields are used within the forms.

 ## Database

 - Field types appropriate to their intended content are used.
-- Client side/server side validation is applied and informative feedback is provided to the user when incorrect input is provided.
+- Client side/server-side validation is applied and informative feedback is provided to the user when incorrect input is provided.
 - A many-to-many relationship has been implemented (many users to many chat rooms).
 - Validation is applied to ensure the data in the database is consistent.
 - The database makes use of database relationships.